Architectural Studies Degree Program

 ENVIRONMENT.
-Our architectural studies emphasis benefits from its enriched University of Missouri research environment in the College of Human Environmental Sciences with an active graduate program.
+Our architectural studies emphasis benefits from its enriched University of Missouri research environment in the College of Arts and Science with an active graduate program.

 PHILOSOPHY.
 Our educational philosophy is grounded in the values of creating sustainable and meaningful interior spaces to integrate aesthetic quality and compassion for the human condition.

 WE ARE DISTINCTIVE.
 We benefit from outstanding faculty advancing study of environment and behavior and faculty advancing study of design with digital media as well as the close connection to the interior design program.

 Students in the architectural studies program benefit from the enriched academic research environment and the emphasis on the thinking and making of physical environments that address the needs and aspirations of people.
 The program strives to blur the boundaries between architecture and interior design by stressing the inside experience of people in buildings.